HanneMaes/meneermaes/README.md

 1. Install ruby gems:
     - Ubuntu: `sudo apt install ruby-rubygems`
-2. Install dependencies: `sudo gem install jekyll bundler`
+2. Install dependencies: `sudo gem install jekyll bundler` *Bundler is a dependency manager that will use your Gemfile to install and manage gem versions.*
 3. Navigate to the dir containing the Gemfile
-4. Install gems listed in the Gemfile: `bundle install`
+4. Install gems listed in the Gemfile: `bundle install` *Reads the Gemfile, downloads and installs the gems and their dependencies, creates a Gemfile.lock file that records the exact versions of every gem installed*

 ### Setup errors & fixes